S-YIN/RSEQNORM/README.md

 express.gene.smix <- rownames(ccRCC)[smix$D > 0.5]
 express.gene.mix <- rownames(ccRCC)[mix$D > 0.5]
 ```
 `$D` is the probability of being expressed for each gene.
-You may choose different cut-off value (the example uses 0.5 ) to identify expressed genes. `$phi$ is the proportion of expressed genes among the data.
+You may choose different cut-off value (the example uses 0.5 ) to identify expressed genes. `$phi` is the proportion of expressed genes among the data.
 In the example data, both MIXnorm and SMIXnorm identify 78.7\% genes as being expressed.
 ```{r}
 > smix$D[1:6]        A1BG         A1CF          A2M        A2ML1      A3GALT2       A4GALT 6.562856e-47 1.000000e+00 1.000000e+00 1.410672e-48 1.538995e-27 1.000000e+00